 A few weeks ago I bought a bag of ground flax, which you probably know has a short shelf life if kept at room temperature.
 I put mine in the freezer, but still feel like I’m in a race to use it before it starts to deteriorate.
 So Wheat and Flax Bread was just the result of a “breads with flax” search.
 Exciting?
 Not really, but the bread is excellent and will be replacing my old wheat bread recipe.

-Wheat and Flax Bread Notes
+Flax Bread Notes

 The source of this recipe is Betty Crocker, but I’ve made a few changes.
 I used quick rising yeast, thus the mixing technique changed.
 Plus I used a mixture of honey and maple, which made the bread slightly less sweet than the original all-honey version.
 And finally, I used more flax.